MCS to HPS

 The interface also currently consists of low-level SSH calls from the MCS to the Talon-DX boards, which are used to copy FPGA bitstreams and Tango device server binaries to the boards and start the HPS Master process.
 This functionality may be moved in the future, but for now it is implemented in the TalonDxComponentManager Class, which is instantiated by the CbfController.

-FPGA and spawns the remaining HPS device servers.
-Before this command can be run, it is
+which programs the FPGA and spawns the remaining HPS device servers.

 {